AlizayAyesha/Sassy-Sass-Projects/README.md

 Hover Effect:Navigation links change color and display a border on hover.
 Flexible Styling: Modular and easy to customize.
 ## Usage:
-Include the SCSS: Compile the provided SCSS file (style.scss) to CSS.
+Include the SCSS: Compile the provided SCSS file (style.scss) to CSS.<br>
-Container Setup: Wrap your content in a <div> with the class container.
+Container Setup: Wrap your content in a```<div>``` with the class container.<br>
-Navigation Links: Customize the navigation links by modifying the HTML structure inside the nav element.
+Navigation Links: Customize the navigation links by modifying the HTML structure inside the nav element.<br>
-Customization: Adjust the colors, margins, and other properties in the SCSS file to match your design.
+Customization: Adjust the colors, margins, and other properties in the SCSS file to match your design.<br>

 ## Results: